-Christina Doria assists corporations and states with litigation and arbitration, internal investigations, and enforcement.
+Christina Doria assists corporations, public entities, and states with litigation and arbitration, internal investigations, and enforcement.
 Christina is co-chair of the North America Arbitration Group.
-She is recognized by Who's Who Legal (“WWL”) Canada - Arbitration 2020 as a national leader, and by WWL Arbitration 2020 and 2021 as a Future Leader who has “extraordinarily strong counsel skills and an excellent command of international arbitration practice”.
-She is also recognized by The Legal 500 as a rising star for dispute resolution, and by the 2019 and 2020 Canadian Legal Lexpert Directory as a Leading Lawyer, since 2019, and by the Lexpert Special Edition on Litigation 2022.
+She is recognized by Who's Who Legal (WWL) Canada - Arbitration as a national leader since 2020, and by WWL Arbitration as a Future Leader since 2020.
+She is also recognized by The Legal 500 and Euromoney Expert Guides as a rising star for dispute resolution, and by the Canadian Legal Lexpert Directory as a Leading Lawyer, since 2019, and by the Lexpert Special Edition on Litigation 2022.

-Christina is an arbitrator on the Expedited Arbitration Roster for International Centre for Dispute Resolution (ICDR) Canada, and has sat as an arbitrator under the ICDR Rules.
+Christina is an arbitrator on the NextGen roster at Arbitration Place and has sat as an arbitrator under the ICC Rules and the ICDR Rules.

 As the recipient of an international clerkship award, she began her career in Baker McKenzie's New York office before returning to Toronto.

-Christina contributes to the both the global and local arbitration bar: she is on the ICDR Canada Advisory Committee.
-She sat on ICDR International Advisory Committee (subcommittee for ICDR Publications and Education), served as the VP of Education and Events for Young Canadian Arbitration Practitioners (YCAP).
+Contributing to the global and Canadian arbitration bar, Christina is on the ICDR Canada Advisory Committee.
+She sat on ICDR International Advisory Committee (subcommittee for ICDR Publications and Education), the Advisory Board of YCAP, and served as a VP for Young Canadian Arbitration Practitioners (YCAP).
 She is a founding steering committee member of Baker McKenzie's Women in Arbitration Group.
-She was an executive board member of the ICDR, Young and International (ICDR Y&I) from 2016-2019, and previously served a three-year term on the ICDR Y&I Global Advisory Board; she is a North American Regional Representative for the LCIA's Young International Arbitration Group (YIAG); and was a founding steering committee member of the Firm's International Arbitration Associates Forum.
+She was an executive board member of the ICDR, Young and International (ICDR Y&I), and on the ICDR Y&I Global Advisory Board.
+She was a North American Regional Representative for the LCIA's Young International Arbitration Group (YIAG), and a founding member of the Firm's International Arbitration Associates Forum.